-Has your student procrastinated past the college application deadline?
-Did your student decide he didn’t want to go to college but has now changed his mind?
-Is your student unhappy with the college acceptances she’s received and wants to consider additional schools?
-Have your student’s grades improved so much over the past year that she’d like to expand her college search?
+Has your student procrastinated well past the college application deadline?
+Did your student decide they didn’t want to go to college but has now changed their mind?
+Is your student unhappy with the college acceptances they’ve received and would like to consider additional schools?
+Have your student’s grades improved so much over the past year that they’d like to expand their college search?

 If any of the above situations sound even remotely familiar, you may be lamenting the fact that it is now too late to apply to college.
 The truth is that it may not be too late.
 Many colleges continue to accept student applications well past posted deadlines and throughout the summer.
 Some schools have Rolling Admissions, which means that they continue to accept students until the class is filled.
 Other schools have deadlines, but are willing to make exceptions and look at applications after the deadline.
 Some schools may even continue to accept students right up until the beginning of classes in late August or early September.

 If your student has a particular school in mind, the most direct method would be for your student (not you) to call the college and ask about the policies.
-Your student should be prepared to explain on the phone, and then later in a letter, why she is applying late and why she would be a good fit for this particular school.
+Your student should be prepared to explain on the phone, and then later in a letter, why they are applying late and why they would be a good fit for this particular school.
 It is important that your student look carefully at the school’s admissions criteria first.
-She needs to be sure that the school actually is an appropriate choice.
+Your student needs to be sure that the school actually is an appropriate choice.